0xbenc/bash-zoo/docs/how-it-works.md

 - No Bash 4-only features on macOS (no associative arrays, no `mapfile`).
 Indexed arrays are allowed.
 - Atomic file updates and safe directory swaps are first-class design constraints.
 - UX is excellent: clear status lines and summaries; `gum` is a core prerequisite used for interactive flows and `figlet` powers large-code TOTP displays.
 The installer does not install prerequisites; ensure Homebrew, `gum`, and `figlet` are installed before running it.
 - The meta CLI is always installed and self-updatable.
-Tools can be installed as binaries or as aliases in the user’s RC file.
+Default installs are binaries; an explicit, confirmed fallback mode can install stable home-directory launchers and RC-file aliases.

 ---